Vikrant-14/Vikrant-14/README.md

 # Hi 👋, I'm Vikrant Gawale

-### I am a 2023 graduate with a Bachelor of Engineering in Technology degree.
+### I am a 2023 graduate with a Bachelor of Engineering in Information Technology degree.
 I am currently seeking Full-Time Roles in Software Development.
 I am passionate about new technologies and love to explore them.

 - 📫 How to reach me **vikrantgawale123@gmail.com**
 - ⚡ Fun fact: **I like watching Anime**